In 2021, tuition for full-time students at University of Southern California was $63,468 a year.

 If this makes attending the college of your dreams sound impossible, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
 Additionally, student loans can make thecost of college feel more doable until after graduation.

-University of Southern California is a private, nonprofit institution, so it has the same tuition for residents of California as it does for residents from other states.
+University of Southern California is a private, nonprofit institution, so it has the same tuition for residents of California as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at USC is $16,732 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $10,102.
+Housing and campus dining at USC is $16,896 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the USC's on-campus cafeterias and dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $10,506.